Murfreesboro Real Estate and Homes For SaleCity

 On weekends, residents can sing karaoke at the 3-story Level 3 bar or catch a variety of bands at Main Street Music.
 Play a game of pool at Wall Street, try line dancing at Whiskey Dix, or grab a delicious mac-and-cheese burger at Boulevard Bar & Grille.
 The most popular shopping attraction is The Avenue, an outdoor strip home to many in-demand stores and chain restaurants.
 Additionally, residents can attend musical and theatre performances at Murfreesboro’s community theatre, The Center for the Arts.

 Murfreesboro features locations of two of Nashville’s most iconic restaurants - Party Fowl and Puckett’s Grocery & Restaurant.
 Potential residents seeking trendy, upscale vibes should dine at The Goat and The Alley on Main, both of which serve creative twists on classic, favorite foods.
-While most of Murfreesboro’s restaurants center on Southern comfort cuisine and barbeque, there are still several options for a variety of palates.
+While most of Murfreesboro’s restaurants center on Southern comfort cuisine and barbecue, there are still several options for a variety of palates.
 Vegans and vegetarians will love Juicy’s Wellness Cafe, while fans of international foods will enjoy the poke bowls of Poke Fun and the gyros of Opah Greek Grill.

 Homes for sale in Murfreesboro